dock108/mini-golf-break/Ad_Steps.md

 	•	Check that ball physics/gameplay are not affected

 2. Refine Timing + Spawn Rates
-	•	Tune spawn intervals, path speed, and spacing so they’re noticeable but not distracting.
+	•	Tune spawn intervals, path speed, and spacing so they're noticeable but not distracting.

 ⸻